pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

 ## Assumptions and prerequisites

+This guide assumes:

+- You have a basic familiarity with running commands from a Windows 10 PowerShell with Administrator privileges or a Linux command prompt with root privileges.

-This guide assumes that you use open source packaging tools on a Linux distribution to install applications onto your local system.
+- You use open source packaging tools on Windows or Linux to install applications onto your local system.

 The following account, resources, and application versions are required for use in this document:

-- A GCP account with a payment method set up to pay for the GCP resources you create and appropriate GCP account permissions and knowledge to:
+- An  account with a payment method set up to pay for the GCP resources you create and appropriate GCP account permissions and knowledge to:

-  - Access an existing GCP project for your GKE resources.
+  - Access an existing OpenShift project for your cluster resources.

   - Create an SQL Instance.

-  - Select an appropriate location to deploy your database resource and GKE cluster.
+  - Select an appropriate location to deploy your database resource and OpenShift cluster.
 The cluster and PostgreSQL database into which you install Pega Platform must be in the same location.

   You are responsible for any financial costs incurred for your GCP resources.

-- Pega Platform 8.3.1 or later.
+- Pega Platform 8.6 or later.

 - Pega Docker images – your deployment requires the use of several Docker images that you download and make available in a private Docker registry.
 For step-by-step details, see [Downloading and managing Pega Platform docker images (linux)](prepping-local-system-runbook-linux.md#downloading-and-managing-pega-platform-docker-images) or [Downloading and managing Pega Platform docker images (windows)](prepping-local-system-runbook-windows.md#downloading-and-managing-pega-platform-docker-images).